organics2016/id-generator/README.md

 </dependency>
 ```

 - Step2.
-Initialize a generator. like in the Spring
+Initialize a generator. like in the Spring.
+  - Here you need to note that **the current service identifier must exist in all service lists.**

 ```java
 import ink.organics.idgenerator.generator.Generator;